Facebook pixel A Parent's FAQ | Pepperdine University | Seaver College Skip to main content

 How safe is the campus/Malibu?

-We are fortunate to be in a safe community, but it is always important to use good common sense regarding personal and property safety.
-Our Department of Public Safety is available 24 hours per day to patrol and respond to security issues.
-Students should always lock room doors, carry their key/ID card.
-It is advisable to close windows when leaving the room.
-Personal property should not be left unattended and cars should always be locked.
-When walking at night or traveling in the Los Angeles area it is important to either have a companion and/or make sure someone is aware of your plans.
-Pepperdine University maintains strict conduct expectations for students and guests that are in place for safety and privacy reasons, they include: designated visitation hours for members of the opposite sex and no alcohol allowed on the campus premises.
+We are fortunate to be in a safe community, but it is always important to use good common sense.
+Pepperdine's Department of Public Safety routinely patrols the campus and is available 24 hours per day to respond.
+Students should always secure their room in their residence hall and carry their ID cards when they leave.
+Personal property should not be left unattended, and cars should be locked.
+When walking at night or traveling in the Los Angeles area, having a companion and/or making sure someone is aware of your plans is important.

 Describe the Greek system at Pepperdine University

-About 30% of the students at Pepperdine participate in the Greek system which includes nine sororities and five fraternities.
+About 30% of the students at Pepperdine participate in the Greek system.
+Our community is a progressive and dynamic group of eight sororities and five fraternities across three national councils dedicated to living lives of "purpose, service, and leadership."
+Pepperdine Fraternity & Sorority Life's core values are: scholarship, leadership, friendship, philanthropy, community service, spiritual development, and personal growth.
 Since the university does not authorize alcohol on campus or at any university function, the stereotype of wild parties and drunkenness is not prevalent here.
 The organizations do not have individual houses.
-Please see the Campus Life homepages for detailed information about the Greek system.
+Please see the Campus Life home pages for detailed information about the Greek system.

 Where do students hang out?

-Pepperdine has many highly competitive NCAA athletic teams and Intramural sport teams that provide a great opportunity for recreation.
-The local beaches are popular during warmer weather for students, the 3rd Street Promenade in Santa Monica and Westwood are frequent evening destinations for movies and dining.
-Students also go to The Commons in Calabasas and The Promenade in Westlake Village.
+Pepperdine has many highly competitive NCAA athletic teams and Intramural sports teams that provide a great opportunity for recreation.
+The Lisa Smith Wengler Center for the Arts at Pepperdine University offers many opportunities to see artists, musicians, dancers, and performers with incredible talent and relentless determination to perfect their craft.
+The local beaches are popular for students during warmer weather.
+The Malibu Country Mart, Malibu Village Mall, Malibu Lumberyard, Malibu Colony Plaza, Trancas Country Mart, and Pointe Dume Village are convenient shopping areas.
+The 3rd Street Promenade in Santa Monica and Westwood are frequent evening destinations for movies and dining.
+The Commons in Calabasas and The Promenade in Westlake Village are also very popular!

 Where can they study?

 Students have several options when it comes to study areas.
-Payson Library on main campus is open 7 days a week with varied hours.
-The student lounge in the Tyler Campus Center and the Howard A. White Center are both open 24 hours.
+Payson Library on the main campus and student lounge in The Lighthouse of the Tyler Campus Center is open 7 days a week with varied hours.
+The Howard A. White Center is open 24 hours.

 Where are students able to use computers and/or check e-mail?

 Students have WiFi access all over campus and can connect to the internet using their Wavenet login information.
 Each student bedroom has two phone lines and Ethernet jacks.
-There are computers as well as printers available for use in The Sandbar, Payson Library, and in the Center for Communication and Business.
-Printing is available to students for 6 cents/page payable only through Waves Global Cash which can be loaded onto your student's ID card online or at OneStop.
+Computers and printers are available for use in The Lighthouse, Payson Library, and the Center for Communication and Business.
+Printing is also available to students, payable only through Waves Global Cash, which can be loaded onto your student's ID card online or at OneStop.
 For more information on this subject, please call the Seaver Technology Group at (310) 506-4191.

 How can I quickly transfer money to my student's ID card?